dcunited001/dcunited001.github.io/_posts/2019-1-15-the-analytic-iching-a-novel-exegesis-for-the-age-of-data-science.md

 - what does this mean for normification?
 - TODO: move notes from section on Information Consensus

+### Pay It Forward

+- (index card on teaching/norms)
+- implications of information replication to the spectral content of epistemic structures, norms and the dynamics thereof.

 # [The Statistical Mechanics of I Ching](#the-statistical-mechanics-of-i-ching)

 - How does the Yarrow Sticks method of sampling critically differ from